hbrmn/hbrmn.github.io/_posts/2026-02-15-ssNake-Czjzek-fitting-draft.md

 ## Load and prepare the spectrum

-Open the dataset `Czjzek_example` using `File --> Open`.
-Since this example has already been processed in TopSpin, only a few preparatory steps are required.
+Open your processed quadrupolar spectrum using `File → Open`.
+The planned worked example uses `Czjzek_example`, which is not yet supplied with this tutorial.
+For data already processed in TopSpin, only a few preparatory steps may be required.

 First, apply a baseline correction using `Tools --> Baseline Correction`.
 Exclude the signal-containing regions from the baseline fit and check that the correction does not remove broad spectral intensity.
 This is particularly important for disordered quadrupolar spectra, because a slowly varying part of the true lineshape can easily be mistaken for baseline curvature.